-If you have any questions about this Notice, our privacy practices related to your PHI or how to exercise your rights you can contact us in writing.
-You can also contact us by phone.
-Use the contact information listed below.
+If you have any questions about this Notice, our privacy practices related to your PHI or how to exercise your rights you can contact us in writing or by phone by using the contact information listed below.

 Home State Health Plan

 Attn: Privacy Official

-11720 Borman Drive
+7711 Carondelet Ave.

-St. Louis, MO 63146
+St. Louis, MO 63105

-1-855-694 (HOME) 4663 • TDD/TTY 1-877-250-6113, Relay 711
+1-855-694 (HOME) 4663 · TTY 711

-You may also contact the Secretary of the U.S. Department of Health and Human Services.

-The contact information is: